Reference

 Environment Variables can be configured using the UI or CLI.
 Secrets can be encrypted on creation and will be made available to your Enclave environment in plaintext on startup.
 When you create or modify an Environment Variable for your Enclave, it will only take effect once you redeploy the Enclave.
 You can restart your Enclave's current deployment to redeploy your existing Enclave image without affecting it's PCRs.

-Details on how to update your Enclave's environment variables are detailed in the CLI reference below.
+Details on how to update your Enclave's environment variables are detailed in the Enclaves CLI Reference below

 HTTP Transaction Logging